 Don't rush, take your time and do your research into the different makes and models, and consider the following:

 - Your budget.
 Work out how much you can afford to spend.
 Red Book will guide you on the value of the car or cars you're considering according to their year and model.

 - Your needs.
 What will you use the car for?
 If you do most of your driving in the city, a four-wheel drive is hardly necessary.

 - Safety.
-Check our used car safety ratings that are based on real-life accidents.
+Check the used car safety ratings that are based on real-life accidents.

 - Security.
 How easy is it to steal or break into the car?
 What security features is the car equipped with?
-Check the NRMA's car security scores.
+Check the National Motor Vehicle Theft Reduction Council car security scores.

 - Insurance costs.
 Thesewill vary from model to model.
 Once you've narrowed down your options get some quotes.